linebender/bevy_vello/README.md

 ## Community

-All Loopy projects and development happens in the [Loopy Discord](https://discord.gg/zrjnQzdjCB).
-The discord is open to the public.
+Discussion of Vello development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically the [#gpu stream](https://xi.zulipchat.com/#narrow/stream/197075-gpu).
+All public content can be read without logging in.

 Contributions are welcome by pull request.
 The [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct) applies.